kangelos/devops_tools/README.md

 * kafkalag.sh Identify kafka lag issues
 * lambda_cloudtrail2elastic:  poh sre's cloudtrail ingestion to elasticsearch
 * waf2elastic.py: Read AWS WAF logs from an S3 bucket and feed them in batches to an ELK cluster
+* mqtt-panel: A fork of  Fabian Affolter' mqtt-panel, severely abused to make it work for Dingtian devices

 # Importing user group membership into terraform